Simonko-912/EBSL/INSTRUCTIONS.md

 CONSOFF = hide console
 CONSCLEAR = clear console
-CONSREPLACE x y = replaces item number x in console with y PRINT x = adds x to console
+CONSREPLACE x y = replaces item number x in console with y PRINTLN x = adds x to console
+PRINT x = changes the current line (adds text in x) NEWLN = adds a new empty line
 CONSTOCACHE x = saves item number x to cache CONSNUMTOCACHE x = saves number of item x in console to cache CONSLENTOCACHE = saves length of the entire console list to cache